 Trekking during the monsoon season of June, July and August can be quite challenging in the Himalayas.
-The biggest challenge is going to be getting in or out of the mountains because there may not be flights in or out of Lukla for days on end.
-You could experience torrential rains lower on the trail, making it difficult and challenging terrain to trek on.
+The biggest challenge is going to be getting in or out of the mountains.
+There may not be flights in or out of Lukla for days on end.
+You could experience torrential rains lower on the trail, making it difficult and challenging terrain to trek in.
 If possible, we suggest avoiding this time of year as your views most likely will be impeded, there is more risk of land-slide and an overall more challenging time to be in the Everest region.

 We hope this information on what is the best time of year to trek Everest Base Camp was useful.
 If you are interested in trekking to Everest Base Camp.
 Give us a call today.
 We are happy to answer any questions you may have.
 For more information about training, preparation and making a safe and enjoyable journey to Everest Base Camp feel free to CALL US or keep reading our blogs which have years of experience built into the content.

 CLICK HERE for upcoming treks